robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithm-correctness.md

 ```

 **Note:** Topological sorting (of [Partial Orderings](/mathematics/discrete-mathematics/partial-orderings)) can be used to find the optimal scheduling for a set of tasks).

+# Reasoning about Correctness
+Proofs are used to argue about the correctness of algorithms.

+## Problems and Properties
+We need a **problem specification:**
+* The set of allowed input instances
+* The required properties of the algorithm's output.
+	* Should be well defined (e.g. the "best" route for the travelling saleman problem is ambiguous.
+Is "best" in this case the shortest, fastest, or the one minimizing the number of turns?).
+  * The output / goals for an algorithm should be optimizing for a single goal.
+A goal like "Find the shortest route from a to b e that doesn't use more than twice as many turns as necessary" is complicated and difficult to reason about.

+An important technique in algorithm design is to narrow the set of allowable instances until there is a correct and efficient algorithm.
+For example, a graph problem can be restricted down to trees.
+A geometric problem from two dimensions can be restricted down to 1 dimension.